HugoRomat/flownet_SVG/API.md

 <a href="#launcher_load" name="launcher_load">#</a> launcher.**load()**

-Load the particles that were being prepared in the launcher, when the "fire_particule()" command is invoke only the particles that are load are shot.
+Load the particles that were being prepared in the launcher, when the "fire_particle()" command is invoke only the particles that are load are shot.

 <a href="#launcher_unload" name="launcher_unload">#</a> unloaded_particle = launcher.**unload("id_particle")**